-There are a lot of BBQ Pit Plans and designs you can draw inspiration from.
-Some of them are ludicrous and wouldn't fit in an average suburban backyard!
-(They're for event catering).
+There a variety of BBQ Pit Plans and designs you can draw inspiration from.
+Some are so simple you don't even need a plan.

-But if you want to take another, more realistic step with your love affair with barbeque and get beyond grilling pork chops on a Weber kettle this could be the page for you.
+So take another step with your love affair with barbecue and get beyond grilling pork chops on a Weber kettle.

-That said, an oil drum BBQ pit can be made into something more civilised by anyone who can use a welder.
+Aan oil drum BBQ pit can be made into something quite civilized by anyone who can use a welder.

 Next up is something temporary but solid built from heat proof bricks stacked in a logical way.